-Welcome to the Rotary Club of Fortitude Valley web site
+Welcome to the Rotary Club of Fortitude Valley

-Click here for meeting details
+Click here for more meeting details and Directions

 Rotary clubs have water projects on tapFor millions of people throughout Africa, Asia and Latin America, getting clean water is a daily struggle.
 In fact, more than 80% of all sickness in the world is attributed to unsafe water.

-Under1Roof was an initiative of the Rotary Club of Fortitude Valley started in 2006 and has now attracted funding of $300,000.00 from the State Government’s Department of Communities.
+Under1RoofUnder1Roof was an initiative of the Rotary Club of Fortitude Valley started in 2006 and has now attracted funding of $300,000.00 from the State Government’s Department of Communities.
 Minister Karen Struthers announced the funding at the launch of a video on the club’s Under 1 Roof project on 14th December 2011.

 Under 1 Roof has evolved from an approach by the Fortitude Valley Rotary Club to community service agencies in the Fortitude Valley district to find out how the club could best support efforts to reduce homelessness in the area.

 Members of the Under 1 Roof consortium include the Rotary Club of Fortitude Valley, Brisbane Housing Company Ltd, BRIC Housing, Mission Australia, 139 Club, New Farm Neighbourhood Centre, Footprints, Brisbane Youth Service, Communify and QuIHN.